 You’ll witness marine ecosystem connectivity and the relevance of marine organism interdependence in the context of climate change.
 Then you’ll learn how blue carbon ecosystems not only provide key carbon reserves but also shelter coastal populations from floods and protect coastal waters from pollutants.

 Contribute to ongoing research by completing a two-week independent research project.

-For the last part of the program, you will return to Guna Yala, Bocas del Toro, or Coiba Island to engage in independent field research on blue carbon, marine organism diversity, coral reefs, seagrass beds, or a related topic of interest to you.
-Specific emphasis for the field project will be on the application of field research techniques, data gathering, data analysis, and the presentation of research results.
+For the final part of the program, you will return to Guna Yala, Bocas del Toro, or Coiba Island to engage in independent field research on blue carbon, marine organism diversity, coral reefs, seagrass beds, or a related topic of interest to you.
+You will use scientific methodologies, apply field research techniques, gather and analyze data, and present your research results.

 Previous college-level coursework and/or other preparation in environmental studies, ecology, biology, or related fields, as assessed by SIT.
 There is no language prerequisite.
 You will spend most of the time in the water and must be able to swim well.